-PTS is a public authority reporting to the Ministry of Infrastructure, and is managed by a board appointed by the Government.
+PTS is a public authority reporting to the Ministry of Finance, and is managed by a board appointed by the Government.
 PTS has approximately 400 employees, with qualifications in, among other things, finance, law and engineering.
 Most employees work at the head office in Stockholm.